vishalicious213/one-off-resources/next-js.md

 </style>
 ```

-## STYLING 2 - ADD STYLES WITH CSS MODULES
+## STYLING OPTION 2 - ADD STYLES WITH CSS MODULES
 * Stylesheets should go in the /styles folder
 * Next.JS uses __styled-jsx__, a CSS-in-JS library, so stylesheet files should end in `.module.css`
 * SASS support is built-in
-* When we _import_ the stylesheet, we give it a name in the given component
+* When we _import_ a stylesheet, we give it a name in the given component

-For example, this could be `about.module.css`:
+For example, this file could be `about.module.css`:
 ```css
 .hero {
     display: flex;